Surface integral: Surface integrals of vector fields

-The cross product on the right-hand side of this expression is a (not necessarily unital) surface normal determined by the parametrisation.
+The cross product on the right-hand side of the last expression is a (not necessarily unital) surface normal determined by the parametrisation.

 This formula defines the integral on the left (note the dot and the vector notation for the surface element).

 We may also interpret this as a special case of integrating 2-forms, where we identify the vector field with a 1-form, and then integrate its Hodge dual over the surface.